Tatz18/Web-Crawler/README.md

 make your custom user defiend url.
 # Note
  The program will applicable only if there have table in that url.

+# URL Crawler
+Its a program where you are asked to give any url , the entire url will be scanned & the links will be in the order how its arranged.Then you have to select the position from where you wanna itterate , and how long will it be itterate.